Luis García (outfielder)

-Luis Carlos García (born September 22, 1975 in Hermosillo, Sonora, Mexico) is a Mexican former Major League Baseball outfielder who played with the Baltimore Orioles in 2002.
+Luis Carlos García (born September 22, 1975) is a Mexican former Major League Baseball outfielder who played with the Baltimore Orioles in 2002.
 He made the team's Opening Day roster, but was optioned to the Rochester Red Wings on April 12 after playing in two games without a plate appearance.
 He was recalled a month later on May 17.
 Garcia played for the Dorados de Chihuahua of the Mexican League in 2010.